 1 Joder! (hho-DErr)

-The first Spanish word I’d learnt- this literally translates to ‘fuck’, but perhaps used more commonly than in English.
+The first Spanish word I learned literally translates to ‘fuck’.
 For example: You forgot to bring your phone out, Joder!
 They’re not showing your favourite TV show anymore, Joder!
 Damn I have to wake up early tomorrow, Joder!
 It’s just part and parcel of daily life in Spain.
 It’s used in many power-packed sentences like ‘Que te jodan!
 (Fuck you!)’.

 2 Mierda! (mi-err-da)

 This literally means ‘shit’, and is the most lightweight of all these swear words.
 It makes a perfect combination with many words to give a better impact, such as ‘Come mierda!
 (A shit-eater!)’.

 Used frequently to describe bastards, the word ‘Gilipollas’ is simply served as a retorting cuss.
 When someone pisses you off, or even teases you, you would call him a ‘Gilipollas’.
 Translated literally, ‘gili’ comes from a latin word meaning ‘son’.

 In reality, ‘cabrón’ refers to a big male goat, with giant horns.
 As the old Spanish saying goes, a man whose wife is cheating on him is called a ‘cabrón’ i.e. his horns are growing.
 Everyone then started using ‘Que Cabrón!’(What a bastard!), to swear at others.
 It’s quite a mild cuss, and often used just as a sarcastic remark instead of a real curse.

 5 Los cojones! (los co-hho-nehs)